|

 layers of agreement (1).
 Here is such

-that they can move forward with confidence.
+collaborators that they can move forward with confidence.
 Subtle distinction – maybe.
 But think about it; our people resist – we

 push.
 So we must at times rephrase

 things; our people seek agreement – we must pull them towards that agreement.
-Let’s look at this from another perspective; “Problems exist because people believe they
+Let’s look at this from another perspective; “Problems exist because people believe they exist.
+If there were no people there would be no

-would be no problems.
-People are also
+problems.
+People are also the ones who

-the ones who decide that a problem has been solved.
-Problem solving is the most typical human
+decide that a problem has been solved.

-behavior.”
+Problem solving is the most typical human behavior.”
 (5) Whoa!
 How did

 we suddenly come up with 6 layers?
-Well, you know people – always seeking to

-sort and classify.
-And therefore the
+Well, you know people – always seeking to sort and classify.
+And therefore the original 5 layers of

-original 5 layers of resistance have been re-verbalized and subdivided into 6
+resistance have been re-verbalized and subdivided into 6 or even 9 stages by

-Is it important to know these other verbalizations in any detail?
+know these other verbalizations in any detail?
 Well, people who are involved in

 facilitating an implementation should be aware of them.
 These newer verbalizations have arisen because